 When do I need to apply for this approval?

-The CAA is currently planning for organisations submitting these details by 31 January 2019 to have UK DOA certificates in place at the point of EU exit.
-The CAA will use ‘best endeavours’ on applications received after this date but cannot commit to the approvals being in place on 29 March 2019.
+The CAA is still planning for those organisations that submitted the necessary details before 31 January 2019 to have UK DOA certificates in place at the point of EU exit.
+The CAA is using ‘best endeavours’ on applications received after this date but cannot commit to the approvals being in place at the time that the UK leaves the EU.

 How much will the CAA charge for this application?

 The CAA has decided not to levy an up-front charge for the administration process of issuing these approvals, provided the scope is the same as the EASA approval and no technical investigation is required.
-Once the approval is in place, organisations would be invoiced for continuation surveillance of the approval under the 2019 Scheme of Charges, which is currently out for consultation (consultation closes 7 February 2019).
+Once the approval is in place, organisations would be invoiced for continuation surveillance of the approval under the 2019 Scheme of Charges.

 Is it only Design Organisations that need to provide the CAA with this information?